ntratcliff/flower-city/Rules.md

 * Once a **Flower** is placed on an **Offshoot**, no more **Leaves** on that **Offshoot** may be matured. **Leaves** may be matured in the turn between an **Offshoot** maturing and the scoring player placing their **Flower**, but doing so has no effect on the score or scoring player for that **Offshoot**.
 * You may not pass your turn.
 You may run out of moves to make, in which case your turn is skipped.
 * Once all players have run out of moves, Summer--and the game--is over!
 The player with the most points wins, and may choose a **Large Flower** to place at the top of the **Central Stem**.

+# Winning

+Once all players have run out of moves in Summer, the game is over.
+The player with the highest score wins, and gets to complete the plant by picking and placing a **Large Flower** at the top of the **Central Stem**.